Zylann/godot_voxel/doc/source/api/VoxelGeneratorScript.md

 - [void](#)<span id="i__generate_block"></span> **_generate_block**( [VoxelBuffer](VoxelBuffer.md) out_buffer, [Vector3i](https://docs.godotengine.org/en/stable/classes/class_vector3i.html) origin_in_voxels, [int](https://docs.godotengine.org/en/stable/classes/class_int.html) lod )

 `out_buffer`: Buffer in which to populate voxel data.
 It will never be `null` and will have the requested size.
 It is only valid for this function, do not store it anywhere after the end.
+Note: this buffer can have any non-empty size, but some assumptions can be made depending on which terrain node you're using.
+[VoxelTerrain](VoxelTerrain.md) will always request blocks of size 16x16x16, but [VoxelLodTerrain](VoxelLodTerrain.md) can request blocks of different sizes.

 `origin_in_voxels`: Coordinates of the lower corner of the box to generate, relative to LOD0.
 The size of the box is known from `out_buffer`.